 The primary objective of MEPI’s Tomorrow’s Leaders scholarship program is to build a cadre of university-age leaders who are civic-minded, intellectually able, and professionally skilled, who will become the community, business, and national leaders of the future.
 The program intends to nurture leadership skills and the spirit of civic engagement and volunteerism among outstanding university-age.
 Selected students will join the 388 Tomorrow’s Leaders who have or are currently studying at select universities within the program.

 Scholarship recipients may pursue an eligible undergraduate/graduate degree in a selected field at LAU.
 In addition to their studies, recipients will be expected to engage in community service activities and participate in internships.
 Limited English- language training will be provided for some participants.
 Undergraduate students who maintain a 3.0 GPA may have an opportunity for a study abroad semester in the U.S.

-The program was launched in 2008, and is currently managed by LAU’s Student Development and Enrollment Management (SDEM).
+The program was launched at LAU in 2008, and is currently managed by LAU’s Student Development and Enrollment Management (SDEM).